Eye-health ~ Anti-Aging

 For best absorption of lutein and zeaxanthin, cook it with a little bit of vegetable oil.

 Other good sources of zeaxanthin for eye-health: Spinach, broccoli, green peas

 Trim tough stems from kale, rinse and spin, or towel dry.

 In a large skillet over medium heat, cook 1/2 cup chopped red onion or 1/4 cup shallots in olive or canola oil heat until golden; add kale and cook until just wilted.

 Add 1/2 cup water; cover and cook 5 minutes.

 Season with salt, pepper and sherry, balsamic or rice wine vinegar.

-Besides being heart healthy, the omega-3 fatty acids in salmon may reduce the risk of age-related macular degeneration, the leading cause of legal blindness among older Americans.
+Besides being heart healthy, the omega-3 fatty acids in salmon may enhance your eye-health by reducing the risk of age-related macular degeneration, the leading cause of legal blindness among older Americans.

 Research also shows that a diet high in omega-3s from seafood may protect women from dry-eye syndrome.

 Best bet: Wild salmon generally has fewer toxins than farmed salmon, so buy wild when you can.